LostInZoom/cartagen/README.rst

 the algorithms provided by CartAGen, some Jupyter notebooks are available `here. <https://github.com/LostInZoom/cartagen-notebooks>`_

-CartAGen relies on the usage of the geometry formats of `Shapely <https://github.com/shapely/shapely>`_ and the dataset formats of `GeoPandas. <https://github.com/geopandas/geopanda>`_ This approach is based on the idea those libraries are the most commonly used among the community and provide advantages as powerful spatial operations, measures, indexes, *etc*.
+CartAGen relies on the usage of the `Shapely <https://github.com/shapely/shapely>`_ geometry objects and `GeoPandas <https://github.com/geopandas/geopanda>`_ dataset objects.
+This approach is based on the idea those libraries are the most commonly used among the community and provide advantages as powerful spatial operations, measures, indexes, *etc*.
+It is recommended for users to have an understanding of those libraries as CartAGen heavily relies on them.